 My excitement about my daughter being in school then turned into dread and anxiousness.

-As a parent with a child who doesn’t like school, there is always the first thought in the morning of, “Will she be okay in school today?” and “What battle do we face today?”
+As a parent with a child who doesn’t like school, there is always those first thoughts in the morning of, “Will she be okay in school today?” and “What battle do we face today?”

 I remember being a mess on my daughter’s first day of kindergarten because my little butterfly was spreading her wings and officially on her own.